 College and Continuing Education catalogs, statements, and other publications, including those in electronic formats, shall clearly, accurately, and consistently represent pertinent District policies and information mandated by Title 5 to prospective and current students.
-The Colleges and Continuing Education shall regularly review policies, procedures, and publications to assure integrity in all representations about its mission, curriculum, and services.
+The Colleges and Continuing Education shall regularly review policies, procedures, and publications to assure integrity in all representations about their missions, curricula, and services.

 The District shall also keep and submit records and reports concerning the educational offerings of the Colleges and Continuing Education as may be required by the Chancellor to fulfill statutory responsibilities and regional accreditation.